CDCgov/prime-reportstream/.github/ISSUE_TEMPLATE/platform-user-story.md

 ### Acceptance Criteria
 <!--
+What is Acceptance Criteria?
+A set of conditions or business rules, as defined by the Product Owner, which the functionality or feature should satisfy, in order to be accepted by the Product Owner.

+Use the following template when creating new Acceptance Criteria:

 "Given _[describe the precondition]_, when I _[describe the action performed]_, then I expect _[describe the expected outcome]_."

 _OR... it may be written as a bulleted list._